Ancient Bristlecone Pine Forest: Methuselah Grove trail

 The Methuselah Grove trail starts from the visitor center at 9,846 ft and makes a 4.5 mi loop that includes the side valley of the Methuselah Grove where the oldest tree lives, a high section looking out eastward over Nevada's basin-and-range region, and side trails to old mining sites.
 Numbered natural-history markers are explained by a booklet.
+Part of the natural area is old-growth forest and recognized by Old-Growth Forest Network.

 Fire

 On September 4, 2008, an arsonist set fire to the Schulman Grove Visitor Center and several bristlecone pines.
 The building and all the exhibits within were destroyed.
 Activities to rebuild the center began the next day and are now complete.